-Disclosure Requirement S4-4 - Taking action on material impacts on consumers and end- users\, and approaches to managing material risks and pursuing material opportunities related to consumers and end-users, and effectiveness of those actions
+Disclosure Requirement S4-4 - Taking action on material impacts on consumers and end- users and effectiveness of those actions

 - AR 25.
 It may take time to understand negative impacts and how the undertaking may be involved with them through its downstream value chain, as well as to identify appropriate responses and put them into practice).
-Therefore, the undertaking shall consider: - (a) Its general and specific approaches to addressing material negative impacts; - (b) its initiatives aimed at contributing to additional material positive impacts; - (c) how far it has progressed in its efforts during the reporting period; and (d)

-aims for continued improvement.
+Therefore, the undertaking shall consider: - (a) Its general and specific approaches to addressing material negative impacts; - (b) its initiatives aimed at contributing to additional material positive impacts; - (c) how far it has progressed in its efforts during the reporting period; and (d) its aims for continued improvement.